 Zechariah’s fifth vision is a beautiful picture of God’s loving care over the Church class.
 The candlestick (Hebrew: lampstand) in this vision is much like the candlestick in Israel’s Tabernacle in the wilderness, with two notable additions.
 (1) The bowl on the top, filled with oil from which pipes carry the oil to the seven lamps, and (2) two olive trees.
 In the Tabernacle picture, the golden candlestick, with its daily renewal of oil, pictured the supervisory work of Jesus in seeing that the holy Spirit is always available to us.
 The trimming of the wicks pictures the trimming and pruning of our old natures through trial and experience.

 In Zechariah’s vision, this more elaborate candlestick represents a larger picture, the complete organization for the care and development of the Church.
 This seven-branched candlestick, like the one in the tabernacle, represents the church as a whole (developed in the seven stages of the Gospel Age), being supplied with the holy Spirit from the one head, the bowl on the top, which represents our Lord Jesus.

 In Zechariah 4: 11, the prophet asked what the two olive trees are.
 In verse 14 the answer is given, “These are the two anointed ones that stand by the Lord of the whole earth.”
 The margin in the KJV Bible says “sons of oil” for anointed ones.
 In Revelation 11:3,4 there is a similar expression describing God’s two witnesses — the Old and New Testaments as two olive trees, standing before the God of the earth.
 Thus, these two olive trees in Zechariah’s vision are likewise the Old and New Testaments, picturing how we receive the holy Spirit, the Spirit of Truth, from our Lord through the word of God.

 Vision Six: A Flying Scroll (Zechariah 5:1-11)

 Zechariah’s sixth vision, of a flying scroll, is a vision of God’s law, the letter, and the spirit.
 In this vision, Zechariah beholds a roll of a book, or scroll, flying through the air.
 It is a big scroll — twenty by ten cubits, or thirty by fifteen feet unrolled.
 This scroll is a curse to two classes of people.
 It is a curse to those who steal (thieves), whose judgments are written on one side of the scroll, and it is a curse to those who swear falsely by God’s name, or covenant breakers, whose judgments are written on the other side.
 This curse upon those two classes is affected by the scroll entering and destroying the house of the thieves and the covenant breakers.

 A clue to the meaning of this vision is in the writing being on both sides of the scroll, one side for each class of law-breakers.
 There is another well-known writing on both sides, on the tablets of stone with which Moses received the Ten Commandments on Mount Sinai (Exodus 32:15).
 The Ten Commandments are divided into two groups — the first four being man’s responsibility to God, and the last six being man’s responsibility to his fellow man.

 Perhaps the covenant breakers who swear falsely represent those who disobey the first four commandments relating to God.
 Likewise, the thieves represent those who disobey the last six commandments, stealing from their fellow man his goods, family harmony, reputation, and even life.
 This vision gives a warning to natural Israel to obey God’s Law Covenant or else their house would be destroyed.
 The Jewish people did not keep God’s law and were cast off.
 Their house (nation) was left unto them desolate, as our Lord declared shortly before he was crucified.

 While this vision describes the sins of Babylon, perhaps there is also a lesson for us, the Gospel Age Church class, in this vision.
 We who have made a covenant by sacrifice with God must take care that we are neither covenant-breakers, denying our faith, nor thieves, attempting to rob God of the loyalty and devotion of our hearts promised to Him.
 Our desire is to not have our names written among the disobedient but to have our names written in the Lamb’s book of life.
 The house represents our hearts and the characters that we build.
 If we have the spirit of God’s law-abiding in our hearts and controlling our thoughts, words, and deeds, and if we build with gold, silver, and precious gems, into a character-likeness of Christ, our work will stand.
 If we build with wood, hay, and stubble, our work will crumble and be consumed as Zechariah saw.

 Vision Seven: A Woman in an Ephah (Zechariah 5:5-11)

 Zechariah’s seventh vision portrays a key development in the Divine Plan of the Ages; the rise of the nominal church systems — Babylon, mother and daughters.
 An ephah was a unit of dry measure, like our bushel, only smaller.
 The woman in the ephah pictures the Roman Catholic church, whom the angel declares to be wickedness, slamming a lid of lead upon the ephah.
 Lead is a counterfeit of gold, heavy in weight, but without the beauty and incorruptibility of true gold.
 Gold in the scriptures is a symbol of things divine, particularly divine truth.
 Thus, the lead cover pictures the counterfeit doctrines and corrupt practices of Babylon.

 The two women who emerge might picture the mother and daughter — Catholic and Protestant sectarian church systems.
 They have wings and bear the ephah to the land of Shinar to build a house for it there.
 In Genesis 11:2 the land of Shinar, where the tower of Babel was built, was a flat plain between the Tigris and Euphrates rivers, further identifying this vision with the development of symbolic Babylon.
 The wind in these women’s wings represents the power of Satan, the prince of the power of the air.
 The house built in Babylon upon its own base, the nominal church system, is Satan’s masterpiece.
 It is built upon its own base of error, and not upon God’s truth and

 Vision Eight: Horses, Chariots, Mountains of Brass; Crowns of Silver and Gold (Zechariah 6:1-15)

 Zechariah’s eighth and last vision is divided into two separate scenes.
 The first, in verses one through three, pictures an overview of the entire Divine Plan of the Ages.
 Brass, or copper in the scriptures, represents perfect human nature, and mountains represent kingdoms.
 The two mountains of brass in this first scene represent two perfect human kingdoms — the first in Eden, which Adam lost, and the second being the future kingdom on earth when what was lost will be restored.

 The four chariots come out from between the two mountains of brass.
 What is between these two mountains of brass?
 The entire plan of God as shown on the Chart of the Ages, from Paradise lost to Paradise restored.

 Notice that there are four chariots, but five colors of horses — red, black, white, and with the fourth chariot, two colors — grisled and bay.
-The horses and chariots come out from between the mountains, but the horses only, without1 the chariots, go in various directions.
+The horses and chariots come out from between the mountains, but the horses only, without (1) the chariots, go in various directions.
 Although five colors of horses come out from between the mountains, only four colors are mentioned as going toward a destination.